asimihsan/ezmempass/README.md

 ### Setup for both iOS and Android

 We use Gradle as a build tool.
 Gradle runs a sequence of commands that builds the underlying Rust library, Flutter code, iOS and Android applications.
+In order to start using Gradle you need to install Java on your system:

+-   Amazon Corretto is a fork of the OpenJDK version of Java, download and install version 11 of it: https://aws.amazon.com/corretto/.
+There are two important installation steps:
+    1. Download the correct installer format for your operating system and install it.
+    2. Go back to the root page https://aws.amazon.com/corretto/, follow the OS-specific "Installation Guide for Corretto 11" link at the bottom, and complete setting up your environment variables.

-This is the most typical interaction point on Mac systems.
+This is the most typical interaction point on Mac systems using Gradle:

 ```
 ./gradlew clean all